 Start with your reason for seeking support.
 Not the most clinical label, and not the answer you think you should give.
 The real reason.
 You may be dealing with anxiety, relationship strain, grief, low mood or work-related burnout.
 You may not even want therapy in the traditional sense - you may be looking for structured emotional support, coping tools or help making sense of a difficult period.

 That distinction matters because different professionals support different goals.
-Some people need a therapist trained in trauma or depression.
+Some people need a therapist trained in trauma or depression, while others are specifically looking for help with anxiety and depression.
 Others may benefit from burnout support, coaching alongside therapy-style conversations, or a broader wellbeing approach that considers sleep, stress, habits and physical health too.
-If your needs sit across more than one area, a platform that brings together different kinds of specialists can make the search simpler.
+If your needs sit across more than one area, online therapy services can widen access to broader mental health support and make the search simpler.

 A therapist should be clear about their credentials, experience and areas of focus.
 If someone says they help with everything, that is not always reassuring.
 In most cases, the better sign is specificity.
-A therapist who regularly works with anxiety, trauma, burnout, couples or self-esteem issues is usually easier to assess than one who uses broad, vague language.
+A therapist who regularly works with specific mental health conditions and uses evidence-based treatment approaches such as cognitive behavioural therapy is usually easier to assess than one who uses broad, vague language.

 Two therapists can be equally qualified and still feel completely different to work with.
 That is why their therapeutic approach matters.
+Beyond credentials, a professional therapist should be registered with relevant professional bodies, follow strict ethical codes of conduct, and practice unconditional positive regard so clients feel accepted rather than judged.
 Some are structured and practical, helping you identify patterns and build coping strategies.
 Others are more exploratory, giving you room to reflect and understand deeper emotional dynamics over time.

 Neither style is automatically better.
 It depends on what you need right now.
 If your life feels chaotic and you want tools you can use this week, a more goal-focused approach may feel grounding.
 If you have been repeating the same relationship patterns for years and want to understand why, a deeper reflective style might be more useful.

 Read therapist profiles with this in mind.
 Notice how they describe sessions.
 Do they mention short-term support, long-term work, specific methods or collaborative goal setting?
+You can also discuss how they work, whether talking therapy is part of their approach, and whether their style feels collaborative enough to talk openly about your feelings.
 Do they sound warm but clear?
 Do you get a sense of what it would actually be like to speak with them?

 A profile should help you picture the experience, not just display achievements.